comprehensive covers everything

 Who needs comprehensive car insurance coverage?

 All drivers are subject to glass damage, so the short answer to the question is, "Almost everybody."
 Drivers who live where incidents listed above can happen might want to consider comprehensive coverage.
 For example, if you live in a rural area where deer, cows, or even bears cross the road, you might want to think about comprehensive insurance.
-According to the Insurance Information Institute, 1.6 million deer-vehicle collisions happen each year, resulting in about 200 fatalities and over $3.6 billion in vehicle damage — and that's just deer-vehicle collisions.
+According to Bloomberg, there were 1.2 million deer-vehicle collisions between July 2011 and June 2012 (the most recent year with recorded data), resulting in over $3,000 property damage per crash on average — and that's just deer-vehicle collisions.

 If you live in an urban area prone to car theft and vandalism, you'll probably sleep easier with comprehensive coverage at your side.
-Though car theft numbers have steadily decreased over the last several years, 794,616 cars were reported stolen in 2009 (the last year for which numbers are currently available).
+Though car theft numbers have steadily decreased over the last several years, roughly 724,000 cars were reported stolen in 2012 (the last year for which numbers are currently available).

 Drivers living in areas prone to natural disasters, from the sere hills of California to the vast expanse of the Tornado Belt, may also find comprehensive an important coverage to have.